 Dietary fibres may be polysaccharides, oligosaccharides, lignin or associated plant substances which canbe broadly classified into to categories:

-1. Water-soluble fibres/ well-fermented fibre: Pectins, gums and mucilages- become gummy in water and are easily soluble.
+Three types of water soluble fibres are: Pectins, gums and mucilages.
+They become gummy in water and are easily soluble.
 So, the characteristic of a soluble fibre is that it is gummy in consistency and is primarily found in the pulp of fruits, legumes, greens, etc.

-Gums: Secreted at the site of plant injury by specialized secretory cells.
+- Gums: It is secreted at the site of plant injury by specialized secretory cells.

-Mucilages: Synthesized by the plants, prevents desiccation of seed endosperm.
+- Mucilages: It is synthesized by the plants and prevents desiccation of seed endosperm.

 - Various other fruits and vegetables

 (1) Lowers total and LDL cholesterol (bad cholesterol), therefore reduces the risk of heart diseases.(2) regulates blood sugar levels in diabetic patient

 - Dark leafy greens